codeMonkeysBe/traceme-server/README.md

-# traceme-server

-## Library implementation of a TCP server speaking the TraceME protocol.
+# traceme-server: a node.js traceme IoT gateway

 ### Introduction

-**Traceme-server** is a library to quickly spin up a TCP server which can listen for incoming connections coming from gps tracking modules made by the Dutch company KCS BV under the [TraceME brand.](https://trace.me/)
+**Traceme-server** is an easy to use node.js [TraceME](https://trace.me/) gateway

-It aims to provide a node-esque way of interacting with the gps modules.
+It aims to provide a node-esque way of interacting with the traceme gps modules.

 Traceme-server is written in typescript but includes transpiled js sources for use in plain js applications as well.

 ### Why this ?

-To provide a less resource expensive way of connecting large pools of TraceME units to a server in contrast to a traditional thread-per-connection architecture.
+Traceme units ship with an example gateway written in PHP.
+While fully functional the example gateway doesn't scale well.
+It requires a thread per connection for fully functional persistent connections.

+This library takes advantage of the fact that node.js works with an event loop for io, enabling the keep alive of tens of thousands concurrent connections on a single server.

 ### Requirements

- - A machine with node.js, npm, typescript
+ - A machine with node.js, npm
  - A copy of the cgps.js file from the [developers page on the TraceME website](https://trace.me/index.asp?page=devinfo).

 ### Installation